 Streetworker is the musical moniker of Kevin Salyers from Wheaton Records.
 He's a modest fellow it seems.
 How modest?
 This tape which is a pretty great 20 minute chunk of drone is limited to a scant 11 copies!
 Chances are you probably won't get your hands on one but it's in print as I write this and maybe getting this review up will inspire a repress of, I don't know, more than 11 copies.

 Side A consists of a single track, "20091014."
 The piece has a hard-to-place vibe somewhere between glistening and airy and cybernetic.
-There's a shimmering crackle at the center that sounds like something out The Matrix or any number of sci-fi movies.
+There's a shimmering crackle at the center that sounds like something out of The Matrix or any number of sci-fi movies.
 More subtle layers of sound surround and snake through that crackling until it exits completely leaving the ghost of the piece that had been following all along.
 It's not a particularly active piece but a nice one to drift off to.
 And it doesn't go too far down the "ambient/ethereal" path which is a bit refreshing.

 I really like the second side which was recorded a couple years earlier.
 "20071014" has a much smokier, more maximal feel where even though it's a very loud piece there is so silence to be found.
 A ton of layers mingle creating a thick fog, but all the sounds are so distant it's difficult to decipher what I'm actually hearing.
 After a minute or two a simple gliding melody pops up which is augmented by what sounds to me like samples of a cheering crowd in a stadium.
 The track all of a sudden gets agitated with various pulsing drones and a dark undertow attempting suck everything down with it into its static grave.
 It plays like the soundtrack to a collapsing black hole, if it were possible for sound to exist anywhere near a collapsing black hole.
 The piece ends with an eerie calm and soft crackling hiss.
 Well played, sir.